jonathanye29/unit4_project/README.md

         </div>
   {% endif %}
 ```
-In this HTML template, Jinja2 is used to display the list of thr user's liked posts.
+In this HTML template, Jinja2 is used to display the list of the user's liked posts.
 The `{% if liked_posts %}` statement checks if there are any liked posts available.
 If there are, the `{% for post in liked_posts %}` loop goes through each liked post and displays its content within the <!--all users liked posts-->.
 If there are no liked posts, the `{% else %}` block is executed, displaying a message "You have no liked posts" inside a card element.

 Furthermore, I utilized Jinja2 in a similar manner to display all the posts and comments a user has made on the platform.
 By iterating through the lists of user posts and comments.
 This approach satisfies my client's need of allowing users to see their past likes, and on top of that, all their posts and comments.